Updated on October 19, 2022 by Sarina Tariq

-I have decided to retire from the post of the “resident scarf addict cum hoarder” at home.
+I have decided to retire from the post of the “resident scarf hoarder” at home.
 You see I have run out of wardrobe space and have got the ultimatum from the high and mighty at home.
 But these Scarves are so cute and pretty.
-Pretty addictive too.
+A pretty compulsive habit too.
 And my excuse was that they didn’t need much space.

 But I know that I do not need to go to the shops to get more scarves.
 A raid of my fabric stash is enough to make any number of scarves for decades.
 So there.